Raʻiātea: Flora

-The Temehani Plateau is home to a distinctive scrub forest, with shrubs and low trees rising .5 to 1 meter high and occasionally to 2 or 3 meters high.
+The Temehani Plateau has a distinctive scrub forest, with shrubs and low trees rising .5 to 1 meter high and occasionally to 2 or 3 meters high.
 Characteristic plants include Decaspermum lanceolatum (endemic to Raiatea), Pterophylla vescoi, Pandanus tectorius, Metrosideros collina, and species of Canthium, Wikstroemia, Alstonia, Astronia, Glochidion, Styphelia, Bidens, Xylosma, Garnotia, Sphenomeris, Lycopodium, and Cassytha.
 The grass-like sedges Gahnia schoenoides and Machaerina bidwellii are predominant in the understory and in open areas.
 Tiare apetahi (Sclerotheca raiateensis) is a shrub known only from the Temehani Plateau.
 It is known for its large fragrant flowers.
 The plant has been over-collected and attacked by introduced rats, and is now critically endangered.

-The following legend is associated with the fragrant yellowish-white tiare apetahi flower: A princess who died in the arms of her beloved promised to hold his hand tenderly every time she climbed Mount Temehani.
-When she climbed the mountain the next morning, she saw wonderfully fragrant flowers growing everywhere, with five petals reaching out to him like hands.
-He dug up a plant to plant in the garden in memory of his beloved, but it withered within a few days.